-A lot of really great Laravel powered CMS systems have came out in the past year.
-Everything from the super powerful to the minimal, to open source and commercial.
+A lot of really great Laravel CMS systems have came out in the past year.
+Everything from the super powerful, to the minimal, to open source and commercial.

 If you are looking to start a new site that needs a CMS and want the backend created in Laravel here is a list of the popular applications that are available today: